XinYaanZyoy/OCBooks/index.md

-# Online Courses Notes
-### these are notes written by myself while taking online courses.
+## these are notes written by myself while taking online courses.

 *NOTE: these notebooks are not meant to teach to anyone, these are just my personal notes, only reason to host it on the internet is to a hope! a hope of helping someone who needs it, though these are not rigorous (if science topic) or complete (if other topics) these notes may draw a pattern in reader's mind to be able to learn it somewhere else with ease.*